 New highlight at the Treasure Chamber of the Deutsches Museum

 From the first projection planetarium to the scanning electron microscope, the partnership has been characterized by diversity.
 A key addition has been made today: the ZEISS microscope "Stand VIIb" from 1879 was loaned to the Deutsches Museum by Prof. Dr. Timo Mappes, founding director of the German Optical Museum in Jena.
 It will form part of the new optics treasure chamber at the Deutsches Museum that is currently being built as part of the modernization.

-With a portfolio aligned with future growth areas like digitalization, healthcare and Smart Production and a strong brand, ZEISS is shaping the future of technology and constantly advancing the world of optics and related fields with its solutions.
+With a portfolio aligned with future growth areas like digitalization, healthcare and Smart Production as well as a strong brand, ZEISS is shaping technological progress and constantly advancing the world of optics and related fields with its solutions.
 The company's significant, sustainable investments in research and development lay the foundation for the success and continued expansion of ZEISS' technology and market leadership.
-ZEISS invests 12 percent of its revenue in research and development – this high level of expenditure has a long tradition at ZEISS and is also an investment in the future.
+ZEISS invests 12% of its revenue in research and development – this high level of expenditure has a long tradition at ZEISS and is also an investment in the future.

 With over 34,000 employees, ZEISS is active globally in almost 50 countries with around 30 production sites, 60 sales and service companies and 27 research and development facilities.
 Founded in 1846 in Jena, the company is headquartered in Oberkochen, Germany.
-The Carl Zeiss Foundation, one of the largest foundations in Germany committed to the promotion of science, is the sole owner of the holding company, Carl Zeiss AG (status: 31 March 2021).
+The Carl Zeiss Foundation, one of the largest foundations in Germany committed to the promotion of science, is the sole owner of the holding company Carl Zeiss AG (as of March 31, 2021).